 TAC-1 Basic Firearms Safety Rules These four Basic Firearm Safety Rules are not designed for range use only.
 These rules must be ingrained into the shooter's natural thought process and become second nature.
 Any violation of the Four Basic Firearm Safety Rules is a serious matter with the potential of having tragic results.

-- and Always know the condition of your firearm
+- Treat all guns are always loaded and know the condition of your firearms at all times.

-- Never allow the muzzle to point at anything you are not willing to destroy
+- Never allow the muzzle to cover anything you are not willing to shoot

-- Keep your finger off the trigger until your sights are aligned on the target and you intend to shoot
+- Keep your finger off the trigger until you're on target and you intend to shoot

-- Be Sure of your target and be aware of it's surrounding
+- Be sure of your target and be aware of the surrounds